Skip to Content

 Step 1: Find a suitable branch

 We foraged the woods behind my parents’ house and found two great branches that were already on the ground.
-I’d read that you had to let the branches dry out for a while—upwards of a year, even.
-So I thought it would be best to find something that had already been drying out on the ground.
+I thought it would be best to find something that had already been drying out on the ground because I didn’t want to butcher a tree.

-We also didn’t want to hack up any trees that were still growing when there are plenty of fallen sticks and branches to choose from.
-Not knowing how long it had been detached from the tree was a risk we were willing to take. 🙂
+We also knew that the drying process would take a while.
+Not knowing how long our branch had been detached from its tree was a risk we were willing to take. 🙂

 After cutting the branches, we brought them into my dad’s workshop, which has baseboard heating, to dry out for 2 more months.
 We guessed the pieces we had were pretty dry since they did have some cracking, but we wanted to be sure.
 If we’d thought they were newer branches, we would have let them dry for longer.